x1aaff/mapx/README.md

 Extended map operations for Elixir, providing additional utility functions for working with maps.

 > [!NOTE]
 > No tests.
+Code can be changed disregard backward compatibility.
 Use at your own discretion.

 ## Features